Let a Florida Prison Death Lawyer Provide Your Family with Answers and Compensation

 A Law Firm Dedicated to Inmate Wrongful Death Claims

-Whenever a person dies in police custody, the family members deserve a thorough and unbiased investigation by an independent party to find out what really happened.
+Whenever a person dies in prison or police custody, the family members deserve a thorough and unbiased investigation by an independent party to find out what really happened.
 Although law enforcement may conduct their own investigations, in our 15 years of experience, these investigations are often one-sided, designed to cover up wrongdoing and rarely expose the truth.
 These intentionally deceptive investigations are even more common if your family member died due to the medical care provided by a private company working within the jail.
 Frequently companies providing correctional health care negotiate a flat fee to be paid by the State or the County in exchange for providing healthcare services to inmates.
 The obvious consequence of this type of fee arrangement is that any reduction in the cost of providing healthcare services will increase the company profits.

 At Lauer and Currie, P.A. every year we file several wrongful death cases where an inmate has died because they were not transported to an outside hospital for necessary care.
 Through our work we’ve learned that most times when an inmate needs to be transferred to a hospital it is the correctional healthcare company who will be responsible for the hospital bill.
 These providers are not sending inmates to the hospital because it will substantially decrease their profits.
 The private inmate healthcare companies always choose their shareholders’ wallets over the inmates’ constitutional right to adequate medical care.